Healthcare Billing Services

 To fully comply with this new IDEA requirement, the following procedure should be followed:

-• On a quarterly basis, HBS will provide the district with a list of IEP Medicaid students currently receiving services that HBS does not have a signed Parental Consent Form on file.
+On a quarterly basis, HBS will provide the district with a list of Medicaid students currently receiving MSP eligible services that do not have a signed Parental Consent Form on file with HBS.
 Districts should try to obtain a signed Parental Consent Form for those students listed so that Medicaid claims can be processed.

 If you have any questions, please contact: